nottanush-24/Heusler-Classifier/README.md

 The positives of Full Heusler and Half Heusler compound dataset were generated using matminer, a **Python library for data mining the properties of materials** by Hacking Materials Group.
 I used their `heusler_magnetic` dataset to get both Full Heusler and Half Heusler formulas.
 The negatives were extracted using the AFLOW API.

+## Packages
+- matminer: to access heusler_magnetic dataset.
+- pymatgen: to parse formulae and get elemental information
+- sklearn: to perform all the machine learning based model development including data preprocessing.

 ## Model

 The classification models were developed using the **Random Forest (RF)** algorithm and evaluated using **20-fold cross-validation** to assess their predictive performance.